 Qualification / validation requirements for legacy equipment must be established.
 Special considerations must be done while analyzing the legacy equipment.
 Since some documents may not be available, the need for the required document must be evaluated in terms of impact on operation and maintenance.
 Documents, such as ‘drawings’ and ‘specifications’, should be developed either ‘as-is’ or ‘as-built’.
 The data that is required for risk assessment could be taken from historical data, as for example, product failures or complaints rather than from designs.
 Operational requirements must be similar to new systems or equipment.
 One needs to identify the qualification requirement for the equipment in accordance with the impact and complexity analysis.

-The essential elements of quality need to be built in initially, and any GMP risks must be mitigated to an acceptable level during the initial phase itself.
+The essential elements of quality need to be built in initially, and any GMP risks (GAMP and 21 CFR Part 11) must be mitigated to an acceptable level during the initial phase itself.
 Indeed, a systematic approach to confirming that manufacturing systems acting singly or in combination are suitable for intended use with regard to patient safety.
 The product’s quality is after all determined through an in-depth risk/impact assessment procedure.
 Risk/Impact assessment provides predictable, clear and reproducible methods to accomplish steps of the quality risk management process based on current knowledge about assessing the probability, severity, and detectability of the risk.